The T25

 What is the T25?

-The Transformative 25 is a list of funds transforming the economy for social, environmental, and economic justice.
+The Transformative 25 (T25) is a list of funds transforming the economy for social, environmental, and economic justice.

 We recognize and uplift funds that use deep impact strategies such as long-term capital, culturally-informed technical assistance, capacity building, blended capital, alternative impact indicators, recoverable grants, and creative financial terms to advance systemic change.